 Sourcing: the main purpose of the thesis is to propose a model which can help Vietnamese T&A companies select the best suppliers for their procurement activities by basing on multiple criteria, so a series of different theories related to sourcing may help the thesis define selection criteria.

-Decision making: the selection of suppliers is a complicated activity for decision makers to perform as it involves a course of actions from setting goals for sourcing, establishing selection criteria, ing, and Therefore, MCDM theory is applied for the thesis.
+Decision making: the selection of suppliers is a complicated activity for decision makers to perform as it involves a course of actions from setting goals for sourcing, establishing selection criteria, selecting a satisfactory supplier, and collaborating with the selected supplier (Kannan & Tan, 2002).
+However, the selection can be easily solved by applying the multi-criteria decision-making (MCDM) method, which considers the decision under multiple conflicting criteria.
+Therefore, MCDM theory is applied for the thesis.

-Total quality management: Total quality management is characterized as “managing the entire organization so that it excels on all dimensions of products and services that are important to the customer” (Jacobs, F. R. & Chase, R. B., 2011).
+Total quality management: Total quality management is characterized as “managing the entire organization so that it excels on all dimensions of products and services that are important to the customer” (Jacobs & Chase, 2011).
 In addition, the main purpose of selecting suppliers is to find capable suppliers who can supply qualified materials or products.
 Thus, in the process of selecting suppliers, quality is much considered to ensure quality for the whole production management including supply chain management in general, sourcing and decision making in particular.
 Some outstanding philosophies on quality are considered including Juran’s approach, Crosby’s Absolutes of Quality Management, and Deming’s point of view.

 Significance of the proposed research

-Academic significance: Firstly, there is a shortage of a full and comprehensive set of supplier selection criteria in theories on supply chain and sourcing, so the findings of my a comprehensive list of supplier selection criteria and their corresponding sub-criteria for T&A industry contributes significantly to the theory of sourcing, especially and supply chain management.
+Academic significance: Firstly, there is a shortage of a full and comprehensive set of supplier selection criteria in theories on supply chain and sourcing, so the findings of a comprehensive list of supplier selection criteria and their corresponding sub-criteria for T&A industry contributes significantly to the theory of sourcing, especially the selection criteria in the selection phase and supply chain management.
 Secondly, the dissertation proposes a multiple criteria supplier selection model to select the optimal supplier using multiple criteria decision-making method, in which both qualitative and quantitative approaches are applied, especially analytic network process approach is chosen to select the best supplier.
 This approach is helpful in solving the problem of interdependence among supplier selection criteria in T&A industry, then results provide a more reliable solution than other approaches and solve the problem of no study in T&A industry until date has used ANP method.
 Thirdly, the methodology can be a future benchmarking tool for the resource allocation based on suppliers’ performance.
 It is worthy to note that the model contributes a lot to the theory of supplier selection and supply chain management.